 How can you increase your coverage limits on a homeowners insurance policy?

 When considering a homeowners endorsement, think about whether you need the extra coverage.
 Without an endorsement, you could end up with too little coverage.
-Let’s explore the ins and outs of homeowners endorsements to ensure your home and your assets are protected, explore our guide to home insurance endorsements below.
+To make sure that your home and your assets are protected, explore our guide to home insurance endorsements below.

 Earthquake coverage is a common exclusion on homeowners policies.
 Given the amount of widespread property damage that occurs during an earthquake, many companies exclude coverage for earthquakes because of the financial risk.
 Depending on your location and insurance company, you might be able to add an earthquake endorsement to your policy.